michielvha/edgectl/readme.md

 - [ ] Integrate viper for environment variables and config file support
   - [ ] Add support for `--dry-run` to all commands

+- [ ] update gitVersion to be like chartFetch with release branch strategy